Occupational Health and Safety (Revision 6)

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-All other materials will be available to students online; including a study guide.
+All other materials are also available to students online; including a study guide.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.